nanoporetech/pomfret/README.md

+# Pomfret

-Pomfret: methylation-assisted phase block joiner.
+Pomfret is a methylation-assisted phase block joiner.
 Pomfret exploits information from base modification in variant-homogeneous regions to try to determine the read phasing and close phase gaps.

 Pomfret require no post-processing steps from a regular variant phasing pipeline.
 The input is a sorted and index BAM containing read alignments (MD tag required) and a phased VCF.